zidoro/pomatez/website/content/features.md

     description: Might be helpful for you depending on your use case but currently, these keyboard shortcuts are not yet customizable.

   - heading: Auto updates
-    description: Once enabled, the app will always be on top of other apps running on your Operating System.
+    description: The app will automatically check for updates and download them in the background.
+You will be notified when the update is ready to be installed.

   - heading: Always on top
     description: Once enabled, the app will always be on top of other apps running on your Operating System.